 This Information Kit can be used as a guide on how to apply for a grant.
 The Information Kit is not intended to be a substitute for legal advice but as a basic guide to the application process.
-It is recommended that when applying to obtain a grant of Letters of Administration with Will annexed that you obtain legal advice.
+It is recommended that when applying to obtain a grant of letters of Administration that you obtain legal advice.
 If you do not have a lawyer you can visit the Law Society of Tasmania webpage at https://lst.org.au/ and use the 'Find a Law Firm' search facility under the Administration of Estates area of practice.